Pataclop/Movinyl/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Any contributions you make are **greatly appreciated**.
-If you have any suggestions for our project or have coding experience and would like to join the project, please reach out to us at  project.movinyl@gmail.com!

-Do not hesitate to add your disks to this album, or send us your creations by mail or weTransfer or other. (that would save us the time to re-process some movies, and discover some others).
+Do not hesitate to add your disks to this album, or send us your creations by mail at project.movinyl@gmail.com or by any other mean. (that would save us the time to re-process some movies, and discover some others).
 Sharing is greatly appreciated.
 [google photo album](https://photos.app.goo.gl/TtnD8yMPEKirk46R6)
 (4000x4000 pixels, PNG files)